pdxpro0098/100_C_Programs/README.md

 69. Example program to display the magic square of an entered value of n and x.
 Where n is the number of terms required for the array (nxn) and x is the value of the first element.

-70. This class allows the user to enter a number and than rounds it off, correct to the nearest integer.
+70. This class allows the user tmo enter a number and than rounds it off, correct to the nearest integer.

 ✔️ 71.
 Develop a program to input any number and print the sum of its digits.